Flood Zone Information

 For many years, the zero point used throughout the United States was based on “mean sea level” at 26 separate tidal stations in the US and Canada.
 This datum was referred to as the National Geodetic Vertical Datum of 1929 (NGVD 29).
 The main assumption used to create NGVD 29 - water level is equal all along the coast and thus represents the same zero- later proved to be erroneous and was shown to create errors in the elevation data obtained using this datum.
 This means that using the outdated vertical datum, two different points measured at 0.0' NGVD 29 can have different actual elevations.
 In the NFIP, the vertical datum is crucial because all elevations need to be as accurate as possible and referenced to the same zero point.
 Otherwise, surveys may show different elevations for the same point, which could result in flooded structures and losses.
+Currently, the old FIRMs reference the outdated National Geodetic Vertical Datum of 1929 (NGVD 29).
 We can now more accurately measure vertical elevation differences using the new official U.S. vertical datum, the North American Vertical Datum of 1988 (NAVD 88).
-With the new FIRM updates, this more accurate datum will be used (NAVD 88), resulting in a difference of minus 1.51 feet between elevations shown on the new (2012) FIRM as opposed to the old (1997) FIRM.
+With the new FIRM updates, this more accurate datum will be used (NAVD 88), resulting in an approximate difference of minus 1.51 feet between elevations shown on the new (2012) FIRM as opposed to the old (1997) FIRM.

 When is the Vertical Datum Changing?

-Elevations in NAVD 88 should be used for floodplain management and flood insurance purposes (e.g., elevation certificates) as of August 18, 2014.
-As of January 30, 2011, the new datum must be used for all surveys and plans submitted with Environment Engineering and Licensing applications.
+Elevations in NAVD 88 must be used for floodplain management and flood insurance purposes (e.g., elevation certificates) in Broward County.
+Also, as of January 30, 2011, the new datum must be used for all surveys and plans submitted with Environment Engineering and Licensing applications.

-Who Will be Impacted by the Vertical Datum Change?
+Who is Impacted by the Vertical Datum Change?

 Points to Know

-• It is always more precise to convert elevations from the more accurate NAVD 88 vertical datum to the NGVD 29 vertical datum.
+- It is always more precise to convert elevations to the more accurate NAVD 88 vertical datum from the NGVD 29 vertical datum.
 Because of inherent flaws in the NGVD 29 datum, values converted from NGVD 29 to NAVD 88 will not exceed the accuracy of the source data.
 If exacting elevations are required, a new survey utilizing NAVD 88 values should be considered.